 More bonds = more shock absorbers

 What is a bond?
 A bond is a loan.
 As an example you might loan the government of Canada $10,000 for 10 years and they will pay you $500 per year for that loan.
 Of course at that rate the government of Canada is paying you 5% per year.
 They will pay you that fixed income over the 10 years and after the final interest or coupon payment they will also return your initial $10,000 loan.
 You might have bonds or loans to various provinces, cities, towns and companies.
 A corporate bond involves lending monies to companies.
-A well-balanced bond portfolio will typically include many bonds for various government agencies and companies.
+A well-balanced bond portfolio will typically include many bonds from various government agencies and companies.
 The bonds will also be of various lengths (duration) and of various yields.

-Boring but essential.
+Boring but essential

 Many think that bonds are boring, but they are essential building blocks for the portfolios for most investors.
 If the stocks are the over-emotional and sometimes erratic and uncontrollable children, the bonds are the adult in the room.
+Sorry kids, the parents are here to keep you in line.

 Bonds can keep the stocks in line and keep the portfolio in check because the bonds can zig when the stocks zag.
 Let’s use more childlike analogies, think teeter totter.

 And keep in mind that we will usually employ more than bonds to keep the portfolio in check.
-We can add gold and commodities and bitcoin and more.
+We can add gold and commodities and more.
 Please have a read of the new balanced portfolio.

-Stocks and bonds and teeter totters.
+Stocks and bonds and teeter totters

 When stocks go down in price, bonds can go up in price.
 Here’s an example from my 2013 Seeking Alpha article Portfolio Keeping You Up at Night?
 Take One of These.
 This chart demonstrates that teeter totter effect.
 That’s the stocks going down hard in blue and those bonds going up, in red.
 Of course, put those two together and you will get a much smoother ride.

-Why bonds change in price.
+Why bonds change in price

 Or course bonds can also go up in price, as per the above chart.
 Interest rates could fall, meaning bonds already owned are more attractive than the new lower yielding bonds coming onto the market.
 You could sell your bonds at a premium, perhaps with a nice profit.
 Of course, government agencies might lower rates when the economy is faltering, when stocks markets are falling, and that can be beneficial for the bond markets and bond holders.
 Other factors can also affect bond prices such as the credit rating of the bond issuer.